SEO

 Content Deficiency

-• What topics are related to your core services?
+• What topics relate to your core service?

-• What content do competitors have that you’re missing?
+• What do competitors cover that you don’t?

-• What questions do customers ask that you haven’t addressed?
+• What do your customers actually ask you?

 Authority Deficiency